 - The Actuary should be able to balance the two data considerations in non-life reserving which are (1) homogeneity and (2) credibility.
-Selection of the valuation methodology will then follow. - Although the IC Circular mentioned three valuation methodologies, namely, chain ladder method, expected loss ratio method and Bornhuetter-Ferguson method, for the estimation of the IBNR, it is highly recommended that the Actuary looks into other methodologies that may be more appropriate. - The Actuary should be guided by the following table that summarizes the usual appropriate valuation methodologies by level of risk/line of business:
+Selection of the valuation methodology will then follow. - Although the IC Circular mentioned three valuation methodologies, namely, chain ladder method, expected loss ratio method and Bornhuetter-Ferguson method, for the estimation of the IBNR, it is highly recommended that the Actuary look into other methodologies that may be more appropriate. - The Actuary should be guided by the following table that summarizes the usual appropriate valuation methodologies by level of risk/line of business:

-Standard Risks Severe Risks Catastrophic Risks

-High Frequency-Low Medium Frequency- Low Frequency -

-Severity Medium Severity High/Medium Severity

-Business Lines Motor - Damage Engineering Earthquake

-Marine - Cargo Casualty Marine - Hull

-Typhoon Personal Liability

-Flood Fire

-Travel, Accident & Motor Bodily Injury

-Health

-Methodology - Case-by-case - Case-by-case - Case-by-case

-reserves reserves reserves

-- Chain Ladder - Severity Modelling - Exposure-Based

-- Bornhuetter- - Expected Loss Ratio approach [using

-Ferguson approach Probable Maximum

-- Average Cost per Loss - (PML)]

-Claim (Frequency - Scenario Analysis

-Severity Techniques)
+Standard Risks Severe Risks Catastrophic Risks High Frequency-Low Medium Frequency- Low Frequency - Severity Medium Severity High/Medium Severity Business Lines Motor - Damage Engineering Earthquake Marine - Cargo Casualty Marine - Hull Typhoon Personal Liability Flood Fire Travel, Accident & Motor Bodily Injury Health Methodology Case-by-case reserves Chain Ladder Bornhuetter-Ferguson Average Cost per Claim (Frequency Severity Techniques) Case-by-case reservesSeverity ModellingExpected Loss Ratio approach Case-by-case reserves Exposure-Based approach [using Probable Maximum Loss - (PML)] Scenario Analysis

 - Note that the table above is only a general guideline in the selection of the valuation methodology applied.
-In certain situations, wherein data trends restrict the Actuary in

-- using the guideline, it is then the responsibility of the Actuary to select the most appropriate estimate of the unpaid claim. - No single reserving method can possibly produce the best estimate in all situations.
+In certain situations, wherein data trends restrict the Actuary in using the guideline, it is then the responsibility of the Actuary to select the most appropriate estimate of the unpaid claim. - No single reserving method can possibly produce the best estimate in all situations.
 This is inevitable since every reserving method is based on certain underlying assumptions.
 (Berquist & Sherman) In such cases, actuarial judgement may prevail so that the selected valuation methodology can be responsive to the trends of the data and to more recent experience. - Below is an example of a trend smoothing technique so that the Actuary can use in ensuring adequacy of the computed ultimate loss.
 This can be considered as a variation of the Chain Ladder Method (CL method) as a way to manage, and make provisions for, large/ catastrophic losses in the data.